ServandoBa/BreweryProject/README.md

 # BreweryProject
 ## **Business Understanding**

-**Context:** A national brewery group requires to visualize last year’s performance regarding financial and operational metrics in order to make decisions based on data.
+**Context:** A national brewery group requires to visualize last year’s performance regarding financial and operational overview in order to make decisions based on data.

 **Assess situation:** At the moment, there are just 2 Excel files with the breweries' information.
-These files have general information about the facilities, therefore, it could be difficult to breakdown the information thoroughly.
+These files have general information about the facilities, therefore, it could be difficult to break down the information thoroughly.

 **Stakeholders:** C-Executives, Directors and Regional Managers.